ahampriyanshu/ahampriyanshu.github.io/_posts/experimenting-with-cp/striver/a2z/2022-08-28-strivers-a2z-dsa-course-sheet-2-step-13-binary-trees.md

 #### Iterative

-> Basic logic is exact similar to the previous approach but in this method instead of calling a recursive helper function we will use stack data structure.
+> Core logic is exactly similar to the previous approach but in this method instead of calling a recursive helper function we will use stack data structure.
 Another important thing to note is we will first push right node and then the left node.
 It is due to the LIFO nature of stack.
 {: .prompt-tip }

 ```cpp